andreisid/andreisid.github.io/_posts/2016-03-23-sudo-insults.markdown

 {% endhighlight %}

-Now, open a new terminal window and  try "sudo su ", followed by a wrong password. you will see something like this:
+Now, open a new terminal window and  try "sudo su ", followed by a wrong password.
+You will see something like this:

 {% highlight bash %}